 MODELLING

-I will try to keep this section fairly software-agnostic, but I am a*suming that readers of this guide know their way around modelling, UV unfolding and texturing.
+I will try to keep this section fairly software-agnostic, but I am assuming that readers of this guide know their way around modelling, UV unfolding and texturing.
 This expands on Stephmo’s guide thus you should read his first.

 Rough Block